Who is Online

 We considered walking but the cocktail bars beaconed.
 Wi-Fi again.

 The Dominican Republic shares the island of Hispaniola with the country of Haiti.
-On the UN's Human Development Index, Haiti ranked 163 out of 191 countries in 2021, one of the poorest countries on earth.
-The Dominican Republic, on the other hand, has one of the highest rankings in the Latin America and Caribbean (LAC) region.
+On the UN's Human Development Index, Haiti ranked 163 out of 191 countries in 2021, one of the poorest and most corrupt countries on earth.
+At the eastern end the Dominican Republic, while almost as corrupt as Mexico, has one of the highest development rankings in the Latin America and Caribbean (LAC) region.
 Same island, different cultures.
 So, not all cultures are equally beneficial to their possessors.
+Religion is obviously a factor here.

 And so it was another relaxing sea day - back to Port Everglades, Fort Lauderdale